 February: The Review Committee conveys the written report to the supervising administrator.

-March: Within 2 weeks after the submission of the report, the supervising administrator meets with the individual being evaluated, provides the Review Committee’s report of the review, and communicates the results as appropriate.
+March: Within two (2) weeks after the submission of the report, the supervising administrator meets with the individual being evaluated, provides the Review Committee’s report of the review, and communicates the results, as appropriate.

-March-April: The supervising administrator completes the process and communicates first with the individual being reviewed..
+March-April: The supervising administrator completes the process and communicates first with the individual being reviewed.

 Responsible Administrator